 Crystal lovers will know all too well that rose quartz is known for its calming and soothing love energy that can help promote a sense of well being, but I wanted to find out whether a rose quartz mask could relieve stress and make my eye area look brighter and less puffy.
 According to the information card that comes in the pink satin-lined box, the mask can soothe the skin, reduce puffiness, relieve sinus issues, close pores, and reduce the appearance of fine lines and dark circles.

 Angela Caglia’s Handmade Rose Quartz Self-Love Eye Mask

 Uses: Depuffing eyes, relieving stress, provides skin with a healthy glow

 Potential allergens: None

 Rose quartz stays cool naturally, so it's fine to use right out of the box.
 However, Caglia recommends keeping the mask in the refrigerator so it’s extra cool.
-It definitely feels liek a weighted blanket for your eyes—the weight is actually the best thing about using this mask.
-The gentle pressure helps to relieve tension.
+The weight is actually the best thing about using this mask as the gentle pressure helps to relieve tension.
 I suffer from migraines every so often and I could imagine this cool mask being a welcome relief when a headache strikes.

 How to Use

 Using this mask is pretty straightforward.
 All you need is some time, maybe some music or a meditation, and some tissue across your nose bridge if you're worried about indentations from the mask.
 Simply find a place to lay down and relax, place the mask across your closed eyes, and breathe deep.
 If you're into sheet masking, multi-task by applying it over your sheet mask.
 You can keep it on for as long as you want (yes, hours even...we've all been there), and it's perfect to use day or night.
 You can also flip it upside down and lay it over your jaw area to relieve any tension, perhaps from teeth grinding.